MohdAAyyad/HorrorGameWithInventory/README.md

 I also add a personal design challenge to all the games I make, for this one, the challenge is to make what is essentially a platformer, but with no jumping ability.

-To be added soon to this GitHub directory soon:
+To be added to this GitHub directory soon:

 - Stamina management system for the player so that she cannot run indefinitely.
 - A fully playable demo.